atomt/acne/README.md

     system.store /var/lib/acne
     challenge.http01fs.acmeroot /srv/web/shared/acme

-You probably want to define a contact email for account recovery and such, though.
+You probably want to define a contact email for account recovery and such.

     account.default.email someone@example.com

 It's also highly recomended to create a dedicated user for acne, otherwise it will run as root.
-Hooks will need to keep non-root operation in mind, though.
+Hooks will need to keep non-root operation in mind.

     system.user acne